aerospike/act/README.md

 **Step 4: Repeat step 2, with all drives installed: Stress test to ensure the drives do not fail under excessive loads**

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
-The drives pass this step if ACT runs to completion.
+The drives pass this step if ACT runs to completion, regardless of the error rate.

 **The drives are certified if they pass Step 3 and Step 4.**